The Orlik-Solomon model for hypersurface arrangements: Logarithmic forms and the weight filtration

 \subsection{Residues}

-We briefly recall the notion of residue of a form with logarithmic poles along a central hyperplane arrangement.
-In the case of dimension $n=1$, this is the usual Cauchy residue in complex analysis; the general notion of residue is due to Poincar\'{e} and Leray (\cite{leray}).\\
+We briefly recall the notion of residue of a form with logarithmic poles along a hyperplane arrangement.
+In the case of dimension~$n=1$, this is the usual Cauchy residue in complex analysis; the general notion of residue is due to Poincar\'{e} and Leray~\cite{leray}.
+For residues in the setting of hyperplane arrangements, see~\cite[3.124]{orlikterao}.\\

-We fix a central hyperplane arrangement $L=\{L_1,\cdots,L_l\}$ in $\C^n$.
-The proof of the following easy lemma is left to the reader.